sawanch/build-challenge-java-intuit/README.md

 ## Project Overview

-This project contains two Java programming assignments demonstrating concurrent programming and functional programming skills:
+This project consists of 2 programming assignments solved in Java — one covering multithreading concepts and another focused on functional programming with the Streams API.

 - **Assignment 1**: Producer-Consumer pattern with thread synchronization
 - **Assignment 2**: CSV data analysis using Streams API and functional programming

-Both assignments include comprehensive unit tests and demonstrate clean, modular code design.
+Both assignments include unit tests and follow clean, modular code design practices.

 ## Requirements

-- **Java 21** (JDK 21 or higher)
+- **Java 8+** (Project tested on JDK 21)
 - Maven 3.x
 - IntelliJ IDEA (recommended) or any Java IDE